S T U A R T L E T H E

 —The Old North Reader

+A modern Beowulfian style poem about duty and ritual.
 In a small colonial town, each year is a harvest of fear.
 Every season, the townsfolk gather food: grain from the fields and meat from their flocks, even their fallen neighbor.

 It’s not for winter.
 It’s not for them but for the Mound.